 Skool’s main marketing tool is referrals, and it’s why you’ll find that most Skool users tend to evangelize very strongly for the platform.
 Why wouldn’t they, when there’s 40% of recurring revenue on the line?

-Beyond this affiliate program, Skool mainly leans on the SEO copy that you’d have to put down on your course and community description when setting up.
+Beyond this affiliate program, Skool mainly leans on the SEO copy that you’d have to put down on your course and community description when setting up, although platform Discovery is definitely a thing.
+To rank higher within your category, you'll need to ensure that that you're doing well on three different fronts: member growth, member activity, and member retention.

 Marketing with Whop

 We’ve been painting a picture of Whop being a more versatile alternative to Skool, and that holds true when it comes to marketing as well.
-Whop can match Skool in terms of affiliate marketing although the rewards on offer are a little more reasonable—and Whop also does different types of affiliates, meaning that you can target individuals with custom affiliate rewards, or go global by extending rewards to anyone in your Whop.
+Whop can match Skool in terms of affiliate marketing, although the rewards on offer are a little more reasonable at 30%—but Whop also does different types of affiliates, meaning that you can target individuals with custom affiliate rewards, or go global by extending rewards to anyone in your Whop.

 You’ve also got the same opportunities as Skool with SEO, but Whop goes a step further with lots of options in terms of pricing.
 You can run free trials and drop in discounts, set up tracking links and promo codes, even deploy tiers to your heart’s content, and given the variety of digital products you can offer in your Whop store, you can do plenty of mixing and matching too.